|Category||Design awaiting implementation|

 Description: Alexander Stadium

 The concept is part of Birmingham's official bid to host the 2022 Commonwealth Games.
 For the duration of the tournament it would hold as many as 40,000 people, enough to stage the opening and closing ceremonies.
-Legacy mode would see the building downsized to roughly 25,000 seats.
+Legacy mode would see the building downsized to roughly 18,000 seats.
+Interestingly, initial vision foresaw 25,000 in legacy mode.

 The key concept is to base the stadium on already existing facilities.
-The old main stand would be demolished but new east side, delivered in 2012 for £13.5 million, would take the role of main grandstand.
-Remaining sections would be partly modular and simple in design in order to keep the stadium affordable.
+The old main stand and its two anciliary curves would be demolished but new east side, delivered in 2012 for £13.5 million, would be retained.
+Initially it was to be the main stand but in the end a permanent west side was also included in the design, offering much more space.

 Though Perry Park already has a lot of secondary infrastructure needed, a new training stadium with full-size running track would have to be built west of Alexander Stadium.